dangarfield/beds-hackathon-2017/scenarios.md

 __Resources__

-Data files (CSV) & starter HTML/CSS templates will be available as part of the resources bundle for this scenario.
+Data files (CSV) & starter HTML/CSS files/templates will be available as part of the resources bundle for this scenario.

 [Top](#top)